proycon/colibri-core/README.md

 ### Installation from source

 For the command-line tools, check if your distribution has a package available.
+There are packages for Alpine Linux (`apk add colibri-core`) and for macOS with homebrew (`brew tap fbkarsdorp/homebrew-lamachine && brew install colibri-core`).
+Note that these do not contain the Python binding!

-If not, you will need to compile from source or use the container build (e.g.
+If no packages are available, you will need to compile from source or use the container build (e.g.
-Docker).
+Docker) as explained later on.

 In order to do so, you need a sane build environment, install the necessary dependencies for your distribution: